nuejs/www/docs2/concepts/reactive-islands.md

 # Reactive islands
-Rreactive island is an interactive UI component on an otherwise static HTML page.
+Reactive Island is an interactive UI component on an otherwise static HTML page.

 [bunny-video]
   videoId: 6e00cbdf-e36e-43a2-af0a-f95e0430ddad